AnhBui1108/Wikipedia-Network-Analysis-AWS-/README.md

 - If Page A and Page B have mutual links, but neither is an article page (page_namespace != 0), are they still included in the mutual link table?

 **Most time consuming part:**
 Adjusting the script file felt like playing an endless game of "Whack-a-Bug".
 I lost count of how many times the cluster encountered step failures due to minor mistakes—like a typo or updating the main class but forgetting to update the corresponding methods, and vice versa.
 I wish I had used VS Code instead of Jupyter Notebook
+-->>> UPDATED: I switched to VS Code after receiving your feedback on my first submission, and it has been such a premium experience!

 Overall, I spent about 80% of my time fixing bugs, but it was all worth it.
 I learned so much from this.
 ### Ovarall
 I think both projects were excellent.
 They truly helped me learn a lot about Spark, it methods and some tips for debugging.
-And it also taught me how frustrating it is to wait 40 minutes for a program to stop due to a tiny silly mistake that you made, only to have to run it again and again.
+And it also taught me how frustrating it is to wait 40 minutes for a program to stop due to a tiny silly mistake that I made, only to have to run it again and again.